-The New Housing Price Index is a survey of new homebuilders in 27 census metropolitan areas across Canada.
-The survey is conducted monthly and measures changes in the prices of new single homes, semi-detached homes and townhomes over time.
+The New Housing Price Report (NHPR) is a survey of new homebuilders in 27 census metropolitan areas across Canada.
+The survey is conducted monthly and collects data on prices and characteristics of new houses (single dwellings, semi-detached houses and townhomes or row houses).

 Your information may also be used by Statistics Canada for other statistical and research purposes.

 - From February 14 to 28, 2020